T-Vaishnavi-1/beatFlow/README.md

 BeatFlow is a simple web-based application that allows users to *choose any song and view multiple dance styles* for that same song.

 ## Features
-- Upload/select a song
+- Select a song
-- Select a dance style (Hip-Hop, Bharatanatyam, Freestyle, etc.)
+- Select a dance style (Hip-Hop, Samba )
 - View steps/animations based on chosen style
 - Backend APIs for songs and dance-style selection
 - Frontend built using Vite + TypeScript + Tailwind